oschwald/SublimeLinter-perlcritic/README.md

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to the [perlcritic](https://metacpan.org/pod/perlcritic).
 It will be used with files that have the "Perl" syntax.

 ## Installation

 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here](http://sublimelinter.readthedocs.org/en/latest/installation.html).

 ### Linter installation

 Before installing this plugin, you must ensure that `perlcritic` is installed on your system.
-To install `perl`, type `cpanm Perl::Critic`.
+To install `perlcritic`, type `cpanm Perl::Critic`.

 ### Plugin installation

 Please use [Package Control](https://sublime.wbond.net/installation) to install the linter plugin.
 This will ensure that the plugin will be updated when new versions are available.
 If you want to install from source so you can modify the source code, you probably know what you are doing so we won't cover that here.

 To install via Package Control, do the following: